|

 It's just the Farm Managers group talking shop on their night out.
 It varies according to the season, but the ever-present theme is the challenge of keeping the Thoroughbreds healthy and happy.

-The after-dinner program may be a veterinarian with a video demonstrating surgical resectioning of a twisted intestine, or it may be a handicapping contest prior to one of the big race days like Breeders' Cup or California Cup.
+The program may be a veterinarian with a video demonstrating surgical resectioning of a twisted intestine, or it may be a handicapping contest prior to one of the big race days like Breeders' Cup or California Cup.
 We do try to mix a little fun in with our educational and charitable activities.

 This non-profit organization consists of managers, owner/managers, and "previous" managers of Thoroughbred farms, ranging from single-mare households to large commercial operations.
 Also, persons who share our goals and interests and are affiliated with the Thoroughbred industry are welcomed as associate (non-voting) members.